Don't you love it when you learn about a fruit you can't pronounce? Okay, let's get that part out of the way - Baobab is pronounced -

 Baobab Fruit Has:

-Now that we have peaked your interest, hopefully you will forgive us for the less then thrilling full story on the science and classifications of Baobab.
+Now that we have piqued your interest, hopefully you will forgive us for the less then thrilling full story on the science and classifications of Baobab.
 Let's start from the top...

 The Baobab Fruit grows on the, wait for it...the Baobab Tree.
 Of course nothing can ever really be that easy when it comes to genealogy and the classification of plants and fruits, so let's get the boring genealogy stuff out of the way and then jump into the good stuff...